plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 In Plausible Analytics, you can click on any source to drill-down and view the individual referrers linking to your site and the traffic they've sent over time.

 This is especially useful if you want to understand your marketing activities in depth.
-Here's for instance a look into referral traffic sent from Indie Hackers, one of the communities we engage on a lot:
+Here's, for instance, a look into referral traffic sent from Indie Hackers, one of the communities we engage on a lot:

 ![Referral source trend](/uploads/referral-source-trend.png)